 Serves 4 as a side dish

-Cinnamon Baked Apples!!!
-I wanted to make something sweet but on the healthier side to enjoy over Thanksgiving.
-A combination of McIntosh and Granny Smith apples are baked with cinnamon, coconut sugar, lemon and cornstarch.
-I kept them on the tart side, because that is how I like them.
+This is a healthy (ish) apple dessert I made to enjoy over Thanksgiving.
+I used a combination of McIntosh and Granny Smith apples and baked them in the oven with cinnamon, coconut sugar, lemon juice and cornstarch.
+I kept my baked apples on the tart side, because that is how I like them.
 You could always add a bit more sugar if you prefer more sweetness.
 You can use them in a dessert like this, as a topping for oatmeal, or even on toast.
 Delicious.

 I then made a "date ginger caramel", which is one of my favourite things.
 Simply dates soaked in water until softened, then blended with water or plant milk and fresh ginger.
 I use it with my spelt flour pancakes, stirred into oatmeal, or on peanut butter toast with fresh fruit.

 I sprinkled toasted pecans over the warm date caramel & baked apples, then served it with a scoop of store bought cashew vanilla ice cream.
 It was a sweet treat that satisfied my craving for an apple inspired dessert but didn't make me feel shitty.
 (I love pies and tarts and crisps, but for me refined carbs and a ton of extra sugar and fat puts me on a fast track to feeling pretty terrible.
 So this was an easy dessert that lightened things up a bit!!)